“…Are you sure, Aaron? It’s not too late to come with me to Ellsworth… I could tutor you myself.”

-Of course, Aaron expected that.
-He couldn’t hit the broadside of a barn with anything from an arrow from a bow to a stone from his palm, but throwing away his sword was only the first step of his master plan.
+But Aaron expected that.
+He’d freely admit he couldn’t hit the broadside of a barn with anything from an arrow from a bow to a stone from his palm, but throwing away his sword was only the first step of his master plan.

 He knew it was a risky move.
-When the priest inevitably returned his attention back to him, he could easily score a point blank shot to his chest.
+When the priest inevitably returned his attention back to him, Gregorio could easily score a point-blank shot to his chest.
 But if he pulled it off, he knew he would have more or less seized victory.

 Aaron had noticed a certain pattern in Gregorio’s fighting-style after watching him do it again and again.
 Aaron thought back to a certain part of his chat with the late Bishop Arthur and figured out the priest’s weakness.